 Aker’s ownership agenda

-Aker BP works to be a benchmark for safe, efficient, profitable and sustainable oil and gas operations.
-The company has defined CO2 reduction targets in accordance with the Paris agreement.
+Aker BP works to be a benchmark for safe, efficient, profitable, and sustainable oil and gas operations.
+The company has defined CO2 reduction targets in accordance with the Paris Agreement.

-Øyvind Eriksen and Kjell Inge Røkke represent Aker on Aker BP’s board of directors.
+Øyvind Eriksen and Kjell Inge Røkke represent Aker on Aker BP’s Board of Directors.

 On 5 October 2019, the Johan Sverdrup field came on stream more than two months ahead of schedule and NOK 40 billion below budget.
 This giant oil field will be a major contributor to Aker BP’s production and earnings growth in the years to come.

-Aker BP has good access to licences and operatorships on the NCS and is an active explorer.
+Aker BP has good access to licenses and operatorships on the NCS and is an active explorer.
 In recent years, about two thirds of the Aker BP’s exploration budget has been invested in the mature areas in the North Sea, where the infrastructure is good and the discovery rate still high.

 Aker BP continues to be an operator with low carbon emission intensity.
 Its emissions are less than half the global industry average, and below the average for operators on the Norwegian continental shelf.
 From 2020 on, Aker BP’s goal is to deliver an emission intensity below 5 kg per barrel oil equivalent.